db0/Android-Netrunner-OCTGN/README.md

 * The Card Debug will now also try to repair the card properties if possible.
 Try using the card again afterwards to see if it works
 * Runner hitting an ambush during accessing cards from Corp's will now send the ambush to the table for the Corp to use.
 * Having spectators should now (theoretically) not bork the system.
-* Remote Servers are now not persistent
-* When the runner accesses the top X cards from R&D, a cover is put on top of the archives (which is used to read the card properties) so that the corp can't read the card

 ### 1.1.6